 Strategic initiatives are time-limited projects or activities that require new resources (financial and/or personnel) and that have been identified as new strategies for moving the Libraries forward in fulfilling our mission and strategic goals.
 For each strategic initiative, the ownership, timeline, required resources, and assessment measures are indicated.
 Following assessment, strategic initiatives may become core activities, or may be discontinued.

-The Libraries' plan reflects both ongoing activities and new initiatives that support our strategic goals.
+The Libraries' strategic plan reflects both ongoing activities and new initiatives that support our strategic goals.
 Both ongoing work and new initiatives are evaluated on a regular basis to ensure they are meeting desired outcomes and contributing to the vision and mission of the Libraries:

 Equitable access to information that inspires our diverse community to engage in the common pursuit of knowledge.